 And, since WebToq is structured and pre-loaded, customer training will be quicker and easier, and customer sessions will be more consistent and effective.

 HOW WEBTOQ WORKS

-Companies can build hooks to WebToq into their websites via linking to specific WebToq content such as forms, guides, or videos, or by using WebToq’s chat.
+Companies can build hooks to WebToq into their websites via linking to specific WebToq content such as forms, guides, or videos, or by using WebToq’s live chat software.

 High-touch industries have missed out on many productivity and efficiency improvements available to low-touch industries via web and cloud technologies.
 Customers are demanding online transactions more and more, and high-touch industries need to comply to compete

 Agents log in to the agent portal and await a customer session to begin.
 Agent sessions are connected on a first-come-first-served basis.
 Agents then retain control of the customer session and proceed through the script.

 WebToq has developed a cloud platform that enables company representatives to communicate directly with customers through their websites using multimedia technologies and remote support tools.
 These rich, structured, on-demand, and bidirectional interactions allow high-touch companies to engage leads while they are still hot and inform customers better than self-guided navigation, and cheaper and with deeper information than through a phone call.